 Adam Weinstein is an associate in Hughes Hubbard’s New York Office.
-His practice focuses on complex litigation and internal investigations.
-Adam represents corporations and individuals in responding to inquiries and investigations by the DOJ and SEC, and has assisted in anti-corruption efforts for companies around the globe in matters involving the U.S. Foreign Corrupt Practices Act (FCPA) and the U.K. Bribery Act.
-In these matters, he has conducted witness interviews, coordinated with local counsel and client representatives, and assisted in preparing fact-finding reports and interfacing with domestic and foreign governmental authorities.
+His practice focuses on complex litigation, white collar criminal defense, and internal investigations.
+Adam represents corporations and individuals in responding to inquiries and investigations by the Department of Justice (DOJ) and Securities and Exchange Commission (SEC), and has assisted in anti-corruption efforts for companies around the globe in matters involving the U.S. Foreign Corrupt Practices Act (FCPA) and the U.K. Bribery Act.
+In these matters, he has conducted witness interviews, coordinated with local counsel and client representatives, prepared detailed fact-finding reports, and assisted in interfacing with domestic and foreign governmental authorities.

 Adam has also gained extensive experience representing clients in litigation matters involving a variety of fraud claims, contract disputes, employment discrimination, and defamation suits.

 “International Anti-Corruption: The Impact of Anti-Corruption Laws in the International Legal Community,” Boston College Law School, April 4, 2018

 United States District Court for the Southern District of New York

 United States District Court for the Eastern District of New York